 Design Wars: Graphic Design vs Web Design

-The term ‘Design’ covers a broad spectrum of options, all of which contribute in some shape or form to the success or failure of your marketing materials.
+Design impacts the success or failure of your marketing materials through a wide range of options.
 For marketers, possibly the most-used types of design are graphic design vs web design.

 While these two roles work hand-in-hand to a large degree, there are some vital similarities and compelling differences between them.
 To better understand the role that each plays in marketing, we should first look at each type of design as a single entity.

-Graphic design is the use of visual content, including images, typography, and layout, to transmit messages to a predetermined audience or target market.
+Graphic design uses visual content, including images, typography, and layout, to transmit messages to a predetermined audience or target market.
 Web design calls on many of the same tools and skills but goes one step further.

-Web designers need knowledge of programming to be able to create the platform or website where the visual content can be displayed.
-A graphic designer deals predominantly with creating print work, and the digital content for this website.
+Web designers require programming knowledge to create a platform or website for displaying visual content.
+A graphic designer predominantly creates print work and digital content for this website.

 So is one better than the other, or are both just as important in communicating your message?
-Let’s compare graphic design and web design in terms of a few key factors.
+Let’s compare graphic and web design regarding a few key factors.

 Web Design vs. Graphic Design: The Differences

 The end goal of both graphic and web design is to communicate a message or provide information to an audience.
-How you frame this message and the clarity with which it’s displayed are of the utmost importance.
-To this end, the differences between web and graphic design are as necessary as the mediums themselves, because each has the potential to speak to a different audience.
+The way you frame and display this message holds paramount importance.
+To this end, the differences between web and graphic design are as necessary as the mediums themselves because each has the potential to speak to a different audience.

 A fundamental difference between graphic design and web design is the experience each offers the user.
 While both display stunning visuals with an embedded message, they differ vastly in how the user interacts with each other.